rodonisi/kover/README.md

 #### iOS & MacOS

-The app is currently available in open beta on TestFlight, which can be joined [here](https://testflight.apple.com/join/UsCtQUeY).
+The app is available in open beta on TestFlight, which can be joined [here](https://testflight.apple.com/join/UsCtQUeY).

 #### Android

-The app is currently on a closed beta on the Play Store.
-To join:
+The app is available in open beta on the Play Store, which can be joined [here](https://play.google.com/apps/testing/com.rodonisi.kover).

-1. Join the [Kover Testers Google Group](https://groups.google.com/g/kover-testers) with the same email used for the Play Store account
-2. Visit the Play Store listing either through the [Android Link](https://play.google.com/store/apps/details?id=com.rodonisi.kover) or the [Web Link](https://play.google.com/apps/testing/com.rodonisi.kover)
+Thanks to everyone joining the closed beta and enabling Kover to apply for open beta!
+Releases will still be pushed to the closed beta track, so there is no need for existing testers to swap tracks.

 An APK build is also available in the [releases](https://github.com/rodonisi/kover/releases/latest) section of this repository.